Frosty's HVAC

 January — Mid-Winter Check

 What to do: Check your furnace filter and replace if dirty.
-Verify your heating system is running properly — listen for unusual noises (banging, squealing) and check that all vents are blowing warm air.
+Verify your heating system is running properly — listen for unusual noises (banging, squealing, short cycling) and confirm warm air at every vent.

 Why it matters: January is typically DFW's coldest month (average low 34°F, with occasional dips below 20°F).
-Your furnace needs to be reliable.
-After the February 2021 freeze, no one in Texas takes winter heating for granted.
+After Winter Storm Uri in February 2021 hit near 2°F across the Metroplex and exposed every weak point in DFW heating systems, no one takes winter heating for granted.

 Homeowner tasks: